I'm excited to announce the launch of a new project: JustDjango Salaries.

 That's why I've started this project - to help tackle the issue of salary equality and lack of salary information.

 How does it work?

 Your submission is completely anonymous.
 The data is stored securely, and it takes less than 30 seconds to fill in the form.
-All you need is a salary slip or even a job-offer letter to verify your salary.

 You might have noticed a progress bar on the salaries page.
 This indicates the progress of the current goal of the project.

 The goal is split into several phases.
 Right now, the goal is to gather 100 salary submissions.